fe-moldark/wesleykent-website/rpi_and_dilbert.markdown

 ## Raspberry Pi Stock Notification
 Well it would seem the chip shortage is coming to gradual end, unfortunately Raspberry Pis still come in short supply.
 After having a Pi Zero and 3B+ just die on me after many years for no apparent reason, I needed to restock.
 So I learned a little bit about web scraping which was new to me and put together the following script.
 Currently it only collects data from Adafruit's website, as the other ones I found were either over-priced or more sketchy than I was comfortable buying from.<br>
 <br>
-Link to the full script can be found [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/adafruit_stock.py), and I will break down how it works below.
+Link to the full script can be found <a href="https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/adafruit_stock.py" target="_blank" rel="noopener noreferrer">here</a>, and I will break down how it works below.
 There are two different types of product pages that I had to look at, one that listed different versions of the same product (RPi4 with varying amounts of RAM) and the other type that only showed a single product type.
 <br><br>
 That first type for RPi4 was identified with the following:
 ```python